 As chancellor, Sharp immediately began looking for ways to bolster the System’s coffers.
-As Texas controller, Sharp had been so successful at streamlining government finances that in 1993 then-President Bill Clinton asked him for help in doing the same thing with the federal government.
+In his duties as Texas comptroller, Sharp had been so successful streamlining government finances that in 1993 then-President Bill Clinton asked him for help in doing the same thing with the federal government.

 One of Sharp’s earliest budget-cutting moves within the A&M System was to outsource campus services at the College Station flagship campus.

 That same idea had paid dividends at other System schools, but cutting the flagship financial outlay for such things as food, maintenance, and landscaping services was a risky and, initially, a publicly unpopular endeavor.

 Many longtime campus workers feared for their jobs.

 Outsourcing wound up saving millions of dollars while most of the individuals who did the day-to-day work remained employed.
 The move enabled Sharp to funnel more money toward education and research, the primary missions of all institutions of higher learning.